Printing on Fabric with stencils

 Carefully peel the stencil away from the fabric.
 Allow to dry.

-Once dry, add your chosen words and the sunshine face using the ‘shine’ words, face stencils and a heat erasable fabric pen.
+Once dry, add your chosen words and any other designs using stencils and a heat erasable fabric pen.

-Add any extra detail freehand as I did or use the ‘shine’ botanical stencils.
+Add any extra detail freehand as I did for the botanicals here.

 Use another circle of cotton or interfacing (I often use Vlieseline (Vilene) M12) to back the main fabric before mounting into the hoop.